Cold outreach 101

-This is an extension of keeping your messages focused on your prospect.
-But personalization is something that takes, even more, thought and effort.
 Personalization is much more than mentioning your prospect by name.
 To personalize your outreach efforts, spend some time researching them beforehand.
 Even 10 minutes of research can provide you with an idea of their role, affinities, accomplishments, and personal interests.
 These all create great segues into making it clear that you didn't just copy and paste your outreach.

 After seeing all the important customization and thinking it takes to do cold outreach, you might be concerned about the time commitment.
 That's exactly why it's important to systemize your outreach.